By

 For the best views of the Missouri River and Fort Leavenworth, take a hike along the West Ridge Trail which travels through the woods and along the edge of the bluff.
 Click here to visit the Weston, Missouri website.

-Located in Camdenton, Missouri, Ha Ha Tonka State Park features trails, castle ruins, a crystal-clear spring, sinkhole and natural bridge.
+Located in Camdenton, Missouri, Ha Ha Tonka State Park features trails, castle ruins, a crystal-clear spring, a sinkhole and a natural bridge.
 Click here to visit Missouri State Parks for more information.

-Tip: Plan on spending a whole day hiking the park to the various sites.
+Plan on spending a whole day hiking in the park to the various sites.
 Bring plenty of water and pack a cooler.

 At Axcet, we are lucky to call Kansas City our home and have been offering PEO services to small and mid-sized businesses in the area since 1988.